piccolo-orm/piccolo/docs/src/piccolo/playground/advanced.rst

 Install CockroachDB
 ~~~~~~~~~~~~~~~~~~~

-See `installation guide for your OS <https://www.cockroachlabs.com/docs/v25.2/install-cockroachdb-linux/>`_.
+See the `installation guide for your OS <https://www.cockroachlabs.com/docs/v25.2/install-cockroachdb-linux/>`_.

 Create database
 ~~~~~~~~~~~~~~~
 The playground is for testing and learning purposes only, so you can start a CockroachDB `single node with the insecure flag <https://www.cockroachlabs.com/docs/v25.2/cockroach-start-single-node.html/>`_ (for non-production testing only) like this:

 .. code-block:: bash

     cockroach start-single-node --insecure

 After that, in a new terminal window, you can create a database like this: